shashwat-sagar/TODO/README.md

 # TODO

-This is a simple TODO list web-app.
+This is a simple TODO list Web Application which is currently under development with the help of Pure HTML, CSS and JAVAScript.